 Online

-visit www.volunteer.ie and you can browse volunteering roles all over the country.
+Visit www.I-VOL.ie and search for volunteering roles all over the country.
 You can search by location, what kind of volunteering you want to do or what kind of organisation you want to volunteer with.
 You can register and apply for volunteer roles online.

 Local Volunteer Centre

 They are independent charities who match organisations that need help with people who want to volunteer.
-You can call or drop in and a member of the team will work with you to find a volunteering opportunity that’s right for you. a full list of Volunteer centres can be found at www.volunteer.ie
+You can call or email and a member of the team will work with you to find a volunteering opportunity that’s right for you.
+A full list of Volunteer Centres